This is WMG page for The Avengers comic books. For theories on The Avengers 2012 film, go here.

 , Iron Man

 – four most popular heroes, Luke Cage and Spider-Woman – additional male and female members.
-Next upgrade of classic Avengers were Hawkeye, Quicksilver and Scarlet Witch – Badass Normal
+Next upgrade of classic Avengers were Hawkeye, Quicksilver and Scarlet Witch Badass Normal

 and at last one very powerful person.
 New Avengers got Ronin

-Everything that happened from Civil War
+.Everything that happened from Civil War

 to Secret Invasion

-was a metaphor od Bronze Age
+was a metaphor of the Bronze Age

-, where far more serious themes were introduced in comics, including pollitical commentary.
-So we got commentary on 9/100 and Patriot Act and terrorism.
+, where far more serious themes were introduced in comics, including political commentary.
+So we got commentary on 9/11, the Patriot Act, and terrorism.
 Sure, it was done poorly, but still.Dark Reign

 is Dark Age